Want to know how many people are finding your website and how? You can find that out and way more by setting up Google

-To get started, log in or sign up for the Google account you’d like to use for your Analytics.
+To get started, you’ll need to log in or sign up for a Google account you’d like to use for your website Analytics.

-Do this by going to the Google Analytics website and clicking on the Sign in to Analytics or Start for free button in the top right corner of the page.
+To do this, go to the Google Analytics website and click on the Sign in to Analytics or Get started today button in in the top right corner of the page.

 You will be redirected to a new page.
 Log into your existing account or create a new Google account if you need to.

 Step 2: Sign Up For Google Analytics

 Now, you’ll need to enter the settings for the site you want to start tracking.
 First, name your account.

-Next, scroll down to customize your data sharing settings.
+Next, scroll down to customize your Account Data Sharing Settings.
 Once you’re finished selecting the options you want or don’t want, click Next.

 Continue to fill in your website details, including the Property Name, Reporting time zone, and Currency.
 Then, click the Next button.